 “Obey God and leave the consequence to Him.” – Dr. Charles Stanley, In Touch Ministry

 My prayer is that every person who has read this article will glean from the treasures revealed to them and that every heart will receive revelational knowledge and use it wisely.
-Those who fear the unknown may you come to know that there isn’t any place that you can go that God is not already there.
-May you come to know and love God on a personal level and revere Him as He is, holy, righteous, just and good.
+Those who fear the unknown may realize that there isn’t any place you can go that God is not already there.
+May you come to know and love God personally and revere Him as He is holy, righteous, just, and sound.
 May every heart be obedient to God’s permissive will and not man’s will.
 I pray that each person will receive the wisdom to follow Jesus as the Holy Spirit leads them.
 May you walk upright before God, love, and serve Him with your whole heart.
 In Jesus’ Name, Amen.

-*To learn how you can receive salvation in the name of Jesus Christ, please click here
+*To receive salvation in the name of Jesus Christ, please click here

 Bountiful blessings to you!